Cara Romero: Work

 The Bristol Post quoted her series, Water Memories, as "breathtaking," and that it "exposes the fragile and essential relationships that exist between people, water and life."
 Water Memories was shown in 2016 at the exhibition, "STILL," held at the Rainmaker Gallery in Bristol.
 Romero's work, shown at "CAPTURED" (2015) at the gallery contained both "intimate portraits and playful reconstructions of iconic masterworks."
-Cara Romero's powerful female portraits were featured prominently in a spring 2017 exhibition ‘We Are Native Women’ at Rainmaker Gallery, celebrating the strength and diversity of Native American women on the 400th anniversary of the death of Pocahontas.
+Romero's powerful female portraits were featured prominently in a spring 2017 exhibition 'We Are Native Women' at Rainmaker Gallery, celebrating the strength and diversity of Native American women on the 400th anniversary of the death of Pocahontas.
 Her work was also presented at a conference 'Pocahontas and After' at the British Library, London in March 2017.

 In the 2017 show, "Broken Boxes," held at form & concept gallery in Santa Fe, Romero's photograph, TV Indians, was described by the Albuquerque Journal as her "highest production project yet."
 The photo juxtaposes Puebloans with media depictions of Native Americans.
-Romero has been awarded a fellowship by the Native Arts and Cultures Foundation in 2017, In October 2018 Cara Romero's photographs were exhibited by Rainmaker Gallery in the international exhibition 'Life Blood' as part of the Bloomsbury Festival and The Native Spirit Film Festival, London.
+Romero has been awarded a fellowship by the Native Arts and Cultures Foundation in 2017, In October 2018 Romero's photographs were exhibited by Rainmaker Gallery in the international exhibition 'Life Blood' as part of the Bloomsbury Festival and The Native Spirit Film Festival, London.
 In 2020, Romero was one of ten recipients of the NDN Collective's Radical Imagination Artist Grants to install billboards and public displays of her photographs in the Los Angeles area.
 Romero has also won several awards including ribbons at major art markets.

 Romero has also been featured at the Four Winds Gallery in Pittsburgh, the Robert Nichols Gallery in Santa Fe, and the Desert X outdoor exhibit in Coachella Valley.

+In spring and summer 2025, Romero was found to be the single most exhibited living artist in the United States due to the large number of museum shows featuring her work.
+These included her retrospective “Cara Romero: Panûpünüwügai (Living Light)” at the Hood Museum of Art and the touring show “Cara and Diego Romero: Tales of Futures Past,” organized by the Figge Art Museum.